 - Worker’s compensation: We may disclose your medical information in order to comply with workers’ compensation laws.

-- Research organizations: We may use or disclose your medical information to research organizations if the organization has satisfied certain conditions about protecting the privacy of your medical information.
+- Research organizations: We may use or disclose your medical information, including substance use disorder treatment records to research organizations if the organization has satisfied certain conditions about protecting the privacy of your medical information.

 - Certain government functions: We may use or disclose your medical information for certain government functions, including but not limited to military and veterans’ activities and national security and intelligence activities.